HoiDoMinh/HoiDoMinh/README.md

 ## About Me
 👋 Hi, I’m Do Minh Hoi
-🎓 I’m a Computer Engineering-VLSI student at UIT – VNU HCM
+🎓 I’m a Computer Engineering-Integrated Circuit Design student at UIT – VNU HCM
 🔧 Passionate about RTL Desgin,Logic & Digital Design and Desgin Verification.
 ---